SpireX64/spirex-di/docs/docs/05-Basics/01-Container-Configuration/01-Container-Builder.md

 # Container Builder

 In **SpireX/DI**, you cannot directly create a container instance.
-This is because a container is designed to be **immutable**: once it is built, it cannot be changed anymore.
+This is because a container is designed to be **immutable**: once it is built, it cannot be changed.

 To configure the container before it is created, you must use the **builder** returned by the `diBuilder` function.
 The builder provides a fluent API for defining how the container will behave, including which types are available and how they are constructed.